 - In May 2018, HKGC hosted the first Hong Kong Inter-Secondary School Golf Championship.
 Supported by the Hong Kong Schools Sports Federation and the HKGA, the inaugural event included teams from 20 local and international schools throughout Hong Kong.
 The second edition of the event was staged in May 2019, once again over the Old Course.

 MAJOR INTERNATIONAL EVENTS

 - The first HKO was played in 1959.
 HKGC & Augusta National Golf Club are the only two clubs in the world that have hosted the same professional tournament for more than 50 years.
-A record attendance of over 48,000 spectators attended the 2017 HKO including more than 10,000 international visitors.
+The HKO celebrated its 60th Anniversary in 2018 and achieved a record attendance of over 49,000 spectators.
+The tournament was also broadcast live to over 400 million households around the world, putting Hong Kong firmly on the map of global golf.
 Some of the best players in the world to have ever played the game have competed in the HKO and the event has been won on 14 occasions by a major champion.
-The HKO is played on the world renowned Composite Course comprising selected holes on the NEW and EDEN Courses.
+The HKO is played on the world renowned Composite Course comprising selected holes on the New and Eden Courses.

 CHARITABLE & COMMUNITY SUPPORT

 - The Club hosts more than 200 non-member outings a year.
 These events include charity golf days, corporate events, golf competitions that are open to the public and golf society days.
-In 2017 more than HK$20 million was raised for charities at events hosted by the Club.
-Fundraising events include HKGC’s own ‘Cup of Kindness’ which in 2017 raised over HK$5 million for North District based charities.
+In 2018 HK$19.64 million was raised for charities at events hosted by the Club.
+Fundraising events include HKGC’s own ‘Cup of Kindness’ which in 2018 raised over HK$4 million for local charities.